-Special requirements for candidates for the Th.D. degree are listed under Requirements for Graduation in the Graduate School.
+Special requirements for candidates for the Th.D. degree in Semitics and Old Testament are listed in the Graduate School section of the catalog.

-- 201, 202.
+201, 202.
 ELEMENTS OF HEBREW.
 The basic principles of phonology, morphology and syntax.
 Selected portions of the Hebrew Old Testament are translated and analyzed.
 Prescribed, first or second year, six hours.
+Dr. Waltke.
+Taught by Mr. Harder, 1960-61.

-Dr. Waltke. - 203, 204.
+203, 204.
 INTRODUCTION TO EXEGESIS.
 Advanced study in grammar and syntax with selected readings from The Pentateuch, Joshua, and Ruth.
 Special emphasis on sound exegetical method.
 In the second semester a detailed exegesis of the prophecy of Zechariah from the original.
 Recitations, lectures.
 Commentary required.
-Prescribed, second or third year, six hours.
-Dr. Waltke, fall semester; Professor Unger, spring semester. - 205, 206.
+Prescribed, second or third years, six hours.
+Dr. Waltke, fall semester; Professor Unger, spring semester.
+Taught by Mr. Harder, fall, 1960.

+205, 206.
 HEBREW EXEGESIS.
 Accurate reading and interpretation of the text of Isaiah in the light of history, archaeology, and literary criticism.
 Careful exegesis of key Messianic passages.
 Prescribed, third or fourth year, four hours.
+Professor Unger.

-Professor Unger. - 207.
-INTRODUCTION TO THE OLD TESTAMENT.
+207. INTRODUCTION TO THE OLD TESTAMENT.
 General introduction including inspiration, text, canon, and versions.
 Special introduction to the various books.
 Lectures, collateral readings, reports.
 Text: Introductory Guide to the Old Testament by Merrill F. Unger.
 Prescribed, first year, three hours.
 Professor Unger.